CoderDojoPL/stacja_pogodowa/lessons/00_readme.md

 2) Debian installation on SD CARD

-3) Software installing on Debian
+3) Software installing and configuring on Debian

 4) Simple LED connections on Board